-A Sprite Halo is a faint short duration expanding illumination at the typical initial breakdown altitude of a Sprite, but fails to develop tendrils (leaders) like a Sprite.
+A Sprite Halo is a faint short duration expanding illumination at the upper initial breakdown altitude of a Sprite, but fails to develop tendrils (streamers) like a Sprite.
 Therefore, a Sprite Halo can be thought of as a failed Sprite.
 Halos are more common than Sprites as lower energy ground flashes can initiate the illumination but not achieve the charge transfer to cause the development of a Sprite.

 A Sprite is the bidirectional breakdown of the rarified air at approximately 60 km.
 Sprites are typically triggered by an underlying horizontally extensive +CG flash that transfers a large amount of charge to ground.
 Since negative charge is raised during a +CG flash, the positive end of a Sprites bidirectional development travels downward to altitudes near 20 km, whereas the negative breakdown travels upward to 90-100 km.